bipinpaulbedi/paulBlogV5/content/posts/2020-12-06-interpreter-from-scratch/index.md

 6) Object Structure - This is the evaluated output of AST.

-7) Environment - This is the components that provide support for managing state machine during evaluation include access to inbuild functions and closures.
+7) Environment - This is the components that provide support for managing state machine during evaluation including access to inbuild functions and closures.

 ## Lessons